ertasali/stajproje/readme.md

 # Now, the project installation can be start.
 If you are not using Visual Studio Code, I highly recommend it for this project and also in the future project of yours.
 Here is the link that you can install VS code https://code.visualstudio.com/download

 # Firstly, open the VS code and from left down corner, connect to WSL UBUNTU and open the project that you download from the GitHub.
 Open a new terminal and make sure your directory is in the docker file.
-After that run this command "docker compose up" to create the whole volume of you project in the docker.
+After that run this command in terminal "docker compose up" to create the whole volume of you project in the docker.

 # The installation needs to be started.
 If you are having trouble any kind make sure you did the all steps right.